- Posted by GM, Digital Solutions

 Are Smaller Businesses Missing Out on the AI Revolution?

 Naturally, the small-to-medium enterprise (SME) wants to enjoy the same opportunities artificial intelligence provides large companies.
 Unfortunately, when it comes to data scientists and programming talent, a skills gap makes AI projects a riskier project for smaller shops.

-Does this mean the SME is stuck on the sidelines of the AI revolution?
+Does this mean the SME is stuck on the sidelines?